Last updated in March 2019

 Relations between Germany and Paraguay are amicable and untroubled.

-Germany enjoys a particularly positive image in Paraguay.
-The many German immigrants have contributed and continue to contribute to the development of the country.
-The German Government’s engagement there in terms of development cooperation and cultural policy is appreciated.
-Germany’s role within the European Union, especially during the refugee crisis, is being watched closely and garners much respect.
+Germany has a particularly positive image in Paraguay.
+The many German immigrants continue to contribute to the development of the country, while the German Government’s engagement there in terms of development cooperation and cultural policy is appreciated.

 Paraguay was and still is a destination for German emigrants.
 In the first half of the 20th century, these were mainly ethnic German Mennonites fleeing Stalinism in the Soviet Union or Germans seeking to escape the economic misery caused by the First and Second World Wars.
-Today, these are often retired people settling in Paraguay on account of the favourable climate and living conditions.
-The number of emigrants each year has nearly tripled, from 253 in 2014 to 739 in 2017.
+Today, they are often retired people settling in Paraguay on account of the favourable climate and living conditions.
+The number of emigrants each year has nearly tripled from 253 in 2014 to 739 in 2017.
 According to figures from the Paraguayan migration authorities, there were a total of almost 17,500 German nationals (excluding persons holding German-Paraguayan dual nationality) living in Paraguay at the end of 2017.

 Bilateral trade between Germany and Paraguay totals approximately 270 million euros annually.
 Germany’s main exports to Paraguay are vehicle parts, machinery and chemical products (approx. 171 million euros), while its main imports from Paraguay are raw materials, especially oil seeds and oleaginous fruits (approx. 99 million euros).
 German penetration of the Paraguayan market is, however, much larger if the goods supplied by German subsidiaries in Brazil, Argentina and the United States to Paraguay are also taken into account.

 The investment protection and promotion agreement that entered into force in 1998 offers investors the option of submitting legal disputes to an international arbitral tribunal.
 Nevertheless, a number of serious cases involving investment protection issues have arisen.
 The resolution of such cases can be a long and tedious process due to the lack of legal certainty and is not always possible even with the intervention of the German Embassy.